 Q. When is the best time to visit?

 A. OMSI is generally busiest on the weekends during the late mornings and early afternoons.
 In order to avoid crowds, the best weekend times to visit are when OMSI opens at 9:30 a.m., or later in the day, after 2 p.m.
 Certain weekday mornings may be busy with school field trips, so the best weekday time to visit is after 1 p.m.
+Due to the popularity of this exhibition, we strongly recommend purchasing tickets in advance, especially during high traffic times such as weekends and around the holidays.

 Q. Do I need to purchase tickets for a specific time?